-Poor contract management capacity and inadequate contract document: The success of a project's time, cost, quality, and safety objectives are indicators of effective contract administration.
-On the other hand, poor contract management is a significant source of inefficient construction, delays, unnecessary variations, conflicts, and disputes that regularly result in interruption and routine discontinuity of work (Abotaleb & El-Adaway, 2018).
-Various factors may cause poor contract administration, including a lack of contract administration skills (Kulemeka et al., 2015) and poorly designed contract documents (i.e., inappropriate and incomplete contract documents).
-Furthermore, poor supervision and monitoring (Fida, 2008), the unwillingness and uncooperative attitude of parties to a contract and weak enforcement of contract rules and regulations (Offei et al., 2019); and poor estimating and job costing (Amoah et al., 2011).
-Under this dimension, the other important variable is the failure to complete and submit the bid document within the allotted tender floating time.
+The success of a project's time, cost, quality and safety objectives were the indicators of effective contract administration.
+On the other hand, poor contract management was a significant source of inefficient construction, delays, unnecessary variations, conflicts and disputes that regularly result in interruption and routine discontinuity of work (Abotaleb and El-Adaway, 2018).
+Various factors caused poor contract administration, including a lack of contract administration skills (Kulemeka, Kululanga and Morton, 2015) and poorly designed contract documents (e.g., inappropriate and incomplete contract documents).
+Furthermore, poor supervision and monitoring (Fida, 2008), unwillingness and uncooperative attitude of parties to a contract, weak enforcement of contract rules and regulations (Offei, Kissi and Nani, 2019) and poor estimating and job costing (Amoah, Ahadzie and Dansoh, 2011) also were found as the causes to poor contract administration.
+Under this dimension, the other important variable was the failure to complete and submit the bid document within the allotted tender floating time.

 Tender floating time is the time left until the tendering process ends, allowing contract participants to make decisions.
 Thus, tenderers must submit their quotations in the allotted floating time and submit their proposals to ensure a fair and transparent tendering process.
 It is also important to allocate sufficient tender floating time so that more firms have an opportunity to participate in the bidding process.
-Similarly, the fourth important variable under this dimension is the inability to cover tendering expenses.
-SMCs spend money on the bidding process during the bid submission phase.
-These incurred costs include money spent on purchasing tender documents, transportation, and phone bills to obtain quotations, time taken for the estimator to price the tender document, tender guarantees or letter of intent payments, and postage cost of tender documents for opening.
-These are all factors that disproportionately affect SMCs.
-The result of the finding also agrees with the position of (Shakantu, 2003).
+The fourth important variable under this dimension was the inability to cover tendering expenses.
+SMCs spent money on a bidding process during the bid submission phase.
+These incurred costs included money spent on purchasing tender documents, transportation and phone bills to obtain quotations, time taken for the estimator to price the tender document, tender guarantees or letter of intent payments and postage cost of tender documents for opening.
+These were all factors that disproportionately affect SMCs.
+The result of the finding also agreed with the position of Shakantu (2003).